freeciv/freeciv-web/ADVANCED.md

 # Freeciv-web LongTurn

-Activation of LongTurn support is configured as a list of port numbers in this file: publite2/settings.ini
+Activation of LongTurn games is handled by adding the server commands files: publite2/pubscript_longturn_*.serv

 # Rules